dmd-program/dmd-100-sp18/projects/narrative/define_the_way_it_was.md

 # Define: Synopsis

-In this activity, you will create a short synopsis sentence to guide the story narrative.
+In this activity, you will create a short synopsis sentence to guide a fictional, yet **plausible** story narrative.

+Aliens - possible, but NOT plausible

 ## Instructions